Uthumphon: Fall of Ayutthaya

+Exile in Burma

+About two months after the fall of Ayutthaya, on 6 June 1767 (9th waxing of Nayon 1129 ME), Nemyo Thihapate the supreme Burmese commander left Ayutthaya with his grand entourage of Ayutthayan captives.
+Uthumphon and other Ayutthayan royal members followed Nemyo Thihapate in the northern land route to Uthaithani, where they turned west, going through the foresty pass in modern Thung Yai Naresuan Wildlife Sanctuary through Umphang to reach Martaban.
+From Martaban, the entourage somehow reached the Irrawaddy River, possibly through Pegu and Rangoon.
+Uthumphon was a part of the Burmese victory procession, sailing upstream the Irrawaddy through Prome to eventually reach the Burmese capital of Ava.
+Nemyo Thihapate reached and returned to Ava in August 1767 and Uthumphon should arrive shortly after.

 Uthumphon was resettled near Ava, along with other Ayutthaya ex-nobles, numbering over 2,000 princes and princesses and their entourages, and over 800 queens bearing titles.
 At Ava, the history, government, and ceremonies of the Ayutthayan court were documented in a Burmese language chronicle called the Yodaya Chronicle (ယိုးဒယားရာဇဝင်).
 The Yodaya Chronicle was later translated back into Thai, entitled Ayutthayan affidavit or The Testimony of the King who Entered a Wat although there is no evidence that Uthumphon provided input into the testimony.

-Hsinbyushin built a village near Mandalay for Uthumphon and his Siamese people—who then became the Yodaya people.
-Per Burmese chronicles, Uthumphon remained in the village, living as a monk until his death in 1796.
+Uthumphon, as a Buddhist monk, stayed at Ava for about fifteen years until 1783 when the new Burmese king Bodawpaya moved the Burmese royal capital to Amarapura.
+Uthumphon and his Yodayan followers moved to the new Burmese royal seat of Amarapura, settling at Yawahaeng or Rahaeng villiage.
+Uthumphon spent another thirteen years at Amarapura until his death in 1796 at about the age of sixty-six.
 Upon his death, Uthumphon was entombed in a chedi at the Linzin Hill graveyard on the edge of Taungthaman Lake in Mandalay Region's Amarapura Township, about 500 m northwest of U Bein Bridge.

 Legacy

 On 29 June 2013, Burmese and Thai authorities announced that the site of Utumphon's memorial tomb would be renovated and turned into a historical park.
 Since February 2013, a joint Burmese-Thai excavation team of archaeologists, uncovered bones and fragments of a monk's robes in a gilt glass mosaic alms bowl containing bones and robes.
 The Thai restoration team is expected to spend US$3.23 million on the project.
 In late 2013, archaeologists uncovered a brick structure believed to be a monastery that once held stone inscriptions.
 The team has laid out plans for a 3.95 acre memorial ground and is seeking the permission of local authorities to establish a cultural heritage centre there, including restoration of the royal graveyard complex, at a cost of at least 39 million baht (US$1.23 million).

+Uthumphon's grandson, Maung Maung Tin was a Burmese royal courtier, civil servant, and historian, best known for authoring the country's last royal chronicle, the Konbaung Set Yazawin.